yirangong/yirangong/README.md

 ## 🌱 Beyond Tech

-Outside of coding and research, I’m deeply involved in:
+Outside of coding and research, I’m involved in:
-- **[Volunteer role]** at [Organization Name], helping [cause/impact]
+- Columbia Youth Adventurer, Leading Harlem’s youth on NYC-wide explorations, fostering a deeper appreciation for local culture and community
 - Leading initiatives to promote **diversity and inclusion**
 - Exploring the intersection of **global cultures, language learning**, and **tech for good**
-- Hobbies: playing sports, assembling IKEA furniture, and trying new recipes
+- Hobbies: playing sports, trying new recipes, traveling

 ---